Gia Long: Fortifications

-Following the recapture of Saigon, Nguyễn Ánh consolidated his power base and prepared the destruction of the Tây Sơn.
-His enemies had regularly raided the south and looted the annual rice harvests, so Nguyễn Ánh was keen to strengthen his defence.
-One of Nguyễn Ánh's first actions was to ask the French officers to design and supervise the construction of a modern European-style citadel in Saigon.
+Following the recapture of Saigon, Nguyễn Phúc Ánh consolidated his power base and prepared the destruction of the Tây Sơn.
+His enemies had regularly raided the south and looted the annual rice harvests, so Nguyễn Phúc Ánh was keen to strengthen his defence.
+One of Nguyễn Phúc Ánh's first actions was to ask the French officers to design and supervise the construction of a modern European-style citadel in Saigon.
 The citadel was designed by Theodore Lebrun and de Puymanel, with 30,000 people mobilized for its construction in 1790.
 The townsfolk and the mandarins were punitively taxed for the work and the laborers were so over-worked that they revolted.
 When finished, the stone citadel had a perimeter measuring 4,176 meters in a Vauban model.
 The fortress was bordered on three sides by pre-existing waterways, bolstering its natural defensive capability.
-Following the construction of the citadel, the Tây Sơn never again attempted to sail down the Saigon River and try to recapture the city, its presence having endowed Nguyễn Ánh with a substantial psychological advantage over his opponents.
-Nguyễn Ánh took a keen personal interest in fortifications, ordering his French advisors to travel home and bring back books with the latest scientific and technical studies on the subject.
+Following the construction of the citadel, the Tây Sơn never again attempted to sail down the Saigon River and try to recapture the city, its presence having endowed Nguyễn Phúc Ánh with a substantial psychological advantage over his opponents.
+Nguyễn Phúc Ánh took a keen personal interest in fortifications, ordering his French advisors to travel home and bring back books with the latest scientific and technical studies on the subject.
 The Nguyễn royal palace was built inside the citadel.